Ottawa Permits & Building Codes | 20 views |

 Answer from Construction Brain

-Building inspectors in Ottawa check that your construction work meets Ontario Building Code requirements and matches your approved permit drawings.
-They're looking for safety, structural integrity, and code compliance - not aesthetics or workmanship quality.
+Building inspectors in Ottawa examine your project to ensure it meets Ontario Building Code (OBC) requirements and your approved permit plans.
+They're checking for safety, structural integrity, and code compliance - not the quality of your finishes or design choices.

 What Ottawa Building Inspectors Focus On